-With over 20,000 square feet of greenhouses, Gullo’s describes a visit as an “experience.”
+With over 20,000 square feet of greenhouses during the peak season, Gullo’s describes a visit as an “experience.”
 Not only do they have the succulents and houseplants you’re looking for, but also pots, fertilizer, tools and all that other good stuff.

 Badding Bros Farm Market